HuntsmanCancerInstitute/MultiRepMacsChIPSeq/Usage.md

         --dupfrac 0.05 \

     Alternatively you can set a maximum number of allowed reads at any position.
-This option might help with hotspots (but black lists are a better approach).
+This option might help with hotspots (but exclusion lists are a better approach).

         --dupfrac 0 \
         --maxdepth 10 \